cuMIP/cranialSutureGrowth/README.md

 **Input**: prediction_type that indicates which phenotype to simulate: takes one of the following value: 'normal', 'metopic' for metopic craniosynostosis, 'sagittal' for sagittal craniosynostosis, 'left coroanl' for left coronal craniosynostosis or 'right coronal' for right coronal craniosynostosis.

-**Output**: VTK PolyData for the growth development from birth to 10 years of age, discretized in 5 days apart.
+**Output**: VTK PolyData for the growth development from birth to 10 years of age, discretized in 5 days intervals.

 ### Code example